Ceramics Are Fun To Make

 Below are some picture of how lovely the garden used to be.

-Ever since I can remember, there was something about molding things that completely captivated my imagination.
-When I think back, I see myself in our family kitchen, standing next to my mom perched on a stool, helping her cook.
-Mostly, my job was to press the dough and create shapes that we would place in the pan and bake until they become delicious cookies.
-I was thrilled to help not because of the sweetness of the cookies that would be made, but because of the chance to use that dough for sculpting.
+There was something about molding things that completely captivated my imagination.
+When I think back; I see myself in our family kitchen, standing next to my mom perched on a stool, helping her cook.
+Mostly, my job was to press the dough.
+Along with creating shapes that we would place in the pan.
+And bake until they become delicious cookies.
+I was thrilled to help not because of the sweetness of the cookies that would be made.
+But only because of the chance to use that dough for sculpting.

-Here, I realized that I can make whatever I desire using a bit of water and some flour.
-For me, this was a marvelous revelation and it turned out to be a one that shaped my life.
+Here, I realized that I can make whatever I desire using a bit of water; as well as some flour.
+For me, this was a marvelous revelation.
+It turned out to be a one that shaped my life.

-My parents lovingly supported my need to grow and develop my artistic inclination so very early on, I began working with clay.
-I quickly got the hang of it and even began crafting ceramics that got me the attention of the local arts and crafts fair.
-That year, just a few weeks before my 15th birthday, I got my first showing on a local event that showcased artists and craftsman from the area.
+My parents lovingly supported my need to grow and develop my artistic inclination.
+So very early on, I began working with clay.
+Quickly, I got the hang of it; I even began crafting ceramics that got me the attention of the local arts and crafts fair.
+That year; just a few weeks before my 15th birthday; I got my first showing on a local event that showcased artists and craftsman from the area.

 But, running around for buses, coaches, trains and airplanes did have a huge advantage of producing weight loss for me.
-I was always a bit on the chubby side, starting with the moment I ate all those cookies I baked with my mom, but the touring of the fairs and events allowed me to become fit and healthy.
+I was always a bit on the chubby side; starting with the moment I ate all those cookies I baked with my mom.
+But the touring of the fairs and events allowed me to become fit and healthy.

 Today, I still live in the countryside and enjoy crafts of sculpting as ever before.
-It continues to fulfill me and provide me with so much joy, even more now that I know it helped save a life.
+It continues to fulfill me and provide me with so much joy.
+Even more now that I know it helped save a life.
 The same idea is so powerful that it allowed me to rediscover my creativity and potential.
 The same simply flow through me and into my work.
-It, as well as my family, tell me every day that pottery and sculpting really allowed me to find myself in the best possible life I could ever imagine.
+It, as well as my family; tell me every day that pottery and sculpting really allowed me to find myself in the best possible life I could ever imagine.